liuliangxin/approval_vote/README.md

 bash a.sh
 ```

-This will start the node and open the required ports for the application to run.
-Make sure to check the logs to verify that everything is running correctly.

 ---

 This completes the README with all necessary instructions for setting up the environment, fetching dependencies, starting the node on different systems, and troubleshooting the logs.